Easy Homemade Recipes

 Have everything ready before you start working with the puff pastry.
 If the puff pastry is sitting out to long, pop it back in the fridge, until the oven is ready or you are ready.

 Preheat oven to 400°F You will need to thaw out the puff pastry.
 Follow the package instructions.
-You will only need one sheet for this strudel.
-The puff pastry needs to be divided into three sections.
-You need to cut slits on the outer panels diagonally all the way to the outer edges.
+You will only need one sheet of butter puff pastry for this strudel.

 Spread the cream cheese down the middle.
 Using a piping bag helps.

-puff pastry with cream cheese and cherry spread down the middle
+butter puff pastry with cream cheese and cherry in the middle

 When you fold over the puff pastry sections, you can fold them over loosely to achieve a wider strudel.
 Or, you can fold them over more tightly for a traditional strudel.